paulm29/memetics/README.md

 - To deploy just front end changes manually: `npm run build:dev`
 - You can also use `npm run build-watch` and rely on webpack automatically creating the bundle.

+# Todo

+1. Upgrade to latest Angular and NgRx
+2. Migrate from Protractor Angular
+3. Write new classes in Kotlin, migrate old ones